aslansky/css-sprite/readme.md

 src     glob strings to find source images to put into the sprite

 Options:
+   -b, --base64           instead of creating a sprite, write base64 encoded images to css (css file will be written to <out>)
    -c, --css-image-path   http path to images on the web server (relative to css path or absolute path)  [../images] -n, --name             name of the sprite file  [sprite.png] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css]